Women in law in the United Kingdom: Judicial officers

 Upon the passing of the Sex Disqualification (Removal) Act 1919, Ada Summers was the first female appointed as an ex officio Justice of the Peace in the United Kingdom due to her position as the Mayor of Stalybridge.
 Moreover, the following seven women became the first Justices of the Peace: Lady Crewe, Lady Londonderry, Margaret Lloyd George, Gertrude Tuckwell, Mary Augusta Ward, Elizabeth Haldane, and Beatrice Webb.
+At the end of 1919, Violet Markham and Cécile Matheson were appointed to the Industrial Court (a quasi-legal body akin to employment arbitration), which required female participation as part of the Industrial Courts Act 1919.

 Elizabeth Lane (1940) became the first female County Court judge (1962), and the first English High Court judge (1965).
 Although not a barrister, Pauline Henriques became the United Kingdom's first Black female magistrate in 1966.
 Chand Lal-Sarin became Britain's first female magistrate of Indian-origin in 1970.
 In 1978, Rose Heilbron became the first woman to become the Presiding Judge of any Circuit when she was appointed to the Northern Circuit.
 Linda Dobbs became the first Black (female) High Court judge in 2004.
 In 2015, Bobbie Cheema-Grubb became the first Asian (female) High Court judge In 2020, Raffia Arshad became the first hijab-wearing court judge in the United Kingdom.

 Baroness Hale became the first female Justice (2009) and president (2017) of the Supreme Court.
 She was also the first female to become a Law Lord in the House of Lords of the United Kingdom of Great Britain and Northern Ireland in 2004.